mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

 #Note: after running this command you should see associated entries with "kubectl get pods", "kubectl get deploy" and "kubectl get svc".
 ```

-### Commands for creating a pod/service by deploying the ACI Connector
+### Commands for managing deployments by ACI Connector

 ```
 #Initialize Helm and Tiller